zoroqi/srid.ca/imported/Conspiracy theorists as modern heretics.md

 tags: [propaganda]
 ---

-Outside of the most obvious cases, "conspiracy theory" labelling is collective [[Gaslighting]].
+Outside of the most obvious cases, "conspiracy theory" labelling is a form of collective [[Gaslighting]].

 > Yesterday’s conspiracy theories often become today’s incontrovertible facts.